HansolK/hansolk.github.io/_posts/2019-03-07-what-is-react.md

 ```

-Here I used React's fancy new way to manage state with 'hooks'.
+Here I used React's fancy new way feature 'hooks' to manage my state.
-This specific useState hook, returns an array where first element is the current state and the second element is a function to update the state, causing the component to re-render.
-I will talk about the syntax and different ways of writing React in another post.
+This specific hook useState, returns an array where the first element is the current state and the second element is a function to update the state, causing the component to re-render.
+I will talk about the syntax and different ways of writing React in a future post.

-Anyway, React is consisted of different components.
-Because you are re-rendering the specific components, your web browser doesn't need to be reloaded, this gives a smooth experience for user.
-Like in facebook, for example, your friend just logged in and facebook want to update this state.
-Could you imagine, if a small thing has changed within entire websit, they reload entire page?
-Maybe the websit reload every second and facebook won't be able to do business.
-As you can see, by using React, your code is also much readable and cleaner.
-Without many lines of code, you can manage the state quite easily.
-These are why React is irresistable!
+Without many lines of code, React helps you manage state quite easily.
+All you have to do is update the states, React will handle updating the html for you.
+This is why React is so irresistable!